Chapter 7 – Intent as Code (Mission Objects)

 Recovery: What if it messes up the existing formatting?
 How do we fix it?

-A Mission Object transforms this opaque instruction into a clear, executable specification.
-It’s a structured data format (often YAML or JSON) that codifies the goal, scope, constraints, quality gate, fallbacks, and telemetry for a task.
+A Mission Object transforms that opaque instruction into a clear, executable specification.
+It is a structured data artifact, usually YAML or JSON, that codifies the goal, scope, constraints, quality gate, fallbacks, telemetry, and the versioned instruction payload or prompt-template reference the runner needs.
+YAML is readable, but error-prone, so treat the Mission Object itself as a build input and validate it deterministically before you run anything.

-Here’s how a Mission Object might look for our README update task:
+Here is a fuller production-shaped Mission for the same README update task:

 scope: